Rickaym/Asciin.py/docs/basics.rst

    window.run()

 There are a few customizations you can make when running a game loop.
 This includes with and without sysdout.
-For instance rendering frame headless to get an animation and have it fetched from a hidden attribute :obj:`AsciiPy.Window._frame_log`.
+For instance rendering frame headless to get an animation and have it fetched from a hidden attribute :obj:`Asciinpy.Window._frame_log`.

 Replay
 -------